 Life over work

 Millennials want a good work-life balance, and are willing to move jobs in order to find it.
-They are less likely to accept and live with work-related stress, and are able to prioritize their own health, and happiness, over work demands.
+They are less likely to accept and live with work-related stress, and are able to prioritise their own health, and happiness, over work demands.
 This is not a bad thing.
 Redefining the line between work and home, is important, if we are to reduce record high levels of work-related stress.
 Putting self-care first is important for millennials in all areas of their life.

 This also means they demand flexibility in how and where they work.
 They are less likely to agree to be bound to time clocks, and instead demand performance-driven work tracking metrics.
 They are more likely to demand flexible working hours and days, and are more likely to ask to work remotely and from home.